 Naturally when the time came to say minha we had exactly 10 people in the room including myself and our visitor which put me in an awkward position.
 Knowing that we were short of a minyan we would not be permitted to recite a full repitation of the ‘amida.
 On the other hand, I thought it would be a chillul Hashem for this person’s first experience in an Orthodox synagogue be publicly embarrassed with declaration that he is not in fact Jewish.

-The point is that these are the sorts of judgement calls which all community rabbis must face from time to time.
-This in my opinion is where the true art and skill of psak halakhah comes to play – how does one best implement halakhah in order to sastisfy the needs of the situation.
-R. Herzfeld’s decision to allow a woman to lead Kabbalat Shabbat may have been valid for his community but for many others it could not even be considered as an option.
+The point is that these are the sorts of judgment calls which all community rabbis must face from time to time.
+This, in my opinion, is where the true art and skill of psak halakhah comes to play – how does one best implement halakhah in order to satisfy the needs of the situation.
+R. Herzfeld’s decision to allow a woman to lead Kabbalat Shabbat may have been valid for his community but for many others, it could not even be considered as an option.